UBC-GSRC/2026-w2-kuhn-fluxchamber/README.md

 # Flux Chamber
-This respository is for kenzie Kuhn's flux chamber experiment.
+This respository is for Kenzie Kuhn's flux chamber experiment.